-MWA: Over the last decade, Michigan Works!
-Southeast and the MWAs in WIOA Planning Regions 6 and 10 have developed a wide variety of administrative cost sharing arrangements.
-Two cost-sharing arrangements that have been particularly successful are activities driven by the Southeast Michigan Works Agencies Council (SEMWAC) and the Workforce Intelligence Network (WIN).
-It is the intention of the MWAs in Region 10, as well as those in Regions 6 and 10, to continue to support SEMWAC and WIN activities.
+Over the last decade, MWSE along with MWAs in WIOA Planning Regions 7, 9 and 10 have developed a wide variety of administrative cost-sharing arrangements.
+Two cost-sharing arrangements that have been particularly successful are activities driven by the Southeast Michigan Works Agency Council (SEMWAC) and the Workforce Intelligence Network (WIN).
+It is the intention of all seven MWAs in these regions to continue to support SEMWAC and WIN activities.

-As described above, SEMWAC is comprised of six MWAs from WIOA Planning Regions 6, 9, and 10.
+As described in previous sections of this plan, SEMWAC is comprised of seven MWAs from WIOA Planning Regions 6, 7, 9, and 10.
 Each MWA contributes a designated amount of funds proportionate to their size as determined by their funding allocations.
-SEMCA serves as the fiscal agent and is responsible for administering SEMWAC activities.
-A workforce development consultant has been procured by SEMCA using these funds to help plan and facilitate meetings and work of related regional workforce development projects.
+SEMCA acts as the fiscal agent and is responsible for administering SEMWAC activities.
+A workforce development consultant has been procured by SEMCA using these funds to help plan and facilitate meetings and work on related regional workforce development projects.